defano/wyldcard/README.md

 # HyperTalk Java

 A toy implementation of Apple's HyperCard written in Java.
-Originally developed as a class project for a graduate-level compiler design course at DePaul University, Chicago.
+Originally developed as a class project for a graduate-level compiler design course at DePaul University in Chicago.

 #### What's HyperCard?

 Released in 1987 and included in the box with every Macintosh sold in the late 80's and 90s, HyperCard was an [Erector Set](https://en.wikipedia.org/wiki/Erector_Set) for building software: part programming language, part "paint" program, part database.
-With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors to it using an expressive syntax that mimicked the English language.
+With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors  using an expressive syntax that mimicked the English language.

 Apple called it "programming for the rest of us."